psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 That the strength of the host is unable
 To lift the flag with great power.

-If Oscur the son of Oisin lived,
+If Oscar the son of Oisin lived,
 He would take this flag in his right hand,
 He would fling it in a throw over the host—
 It is not my custom to speak falsehood.